strangerstudios/pmpro-woocommerce/readme.txt

 3. Select a level from the "Membership Product" dropdown.
 4. Save changes.

-= Set Member Discount Pricing" on a Product =
+= Set Member Discount Pricing on a Product =
 1. Edit a product or add a new product.
 2. Select the "Membership" tab in the "Product Data" metabox.
 3. Set a price for one or more levels in the "Member Discount Pricing" section.